 Order The Secret Atlas of North Coast Food right here.

 The Secret Atlas was featured on The Current with Steve Seel and on the City Pages Hot Dish blog where editor James Norton was also interviewed at length.
+The Isthmus has a great synopsis of the project and coverage of our Madison launch party.
 You can also listen to Norton talk to MPR‘s Tom Crann about Midwestern roadtrip food.
+We were featured in the Pioneer Press‘s holiday food gift guide.
 Minnesota Monthly gave us a great writeup, too.

 You can view a sample from the book here: “East Lake Street” written by Susan Pagani and illustrated by Andy DuCett.